Boost upper body power and push strength

 Chest and triceps are synergistic muscles in pushing exercises like bench presses and push-ups.
 Training them together allows you to exhaust the pressing muscles in one session while keeping the next workout (e.g., back and biceps) fresh.
 This structure fits well into push-pull splits and supports effective recovery.

-Press, push, and grow your chest volume
+Press, push and enlarge your breast volume